 Publications:

 As an undergraduate at Michigan Tech, Sam worked as a research assistant in the Biosensors Laboratory on projects involving sensors based on magnetoelastic materials.
-His current research is on the development of implantable electrode systems for chronic use, particularly for peripheral nerve applications.
+His graduate research was on the development and testing of implantable electrode systems for chronic use, particularly for peripheral nerve applications.

-- MS Biomedical Engineering, K. N. Toosi University of Technology (2012)
+- PhD Biomedical Engineering, Illinois Institute of Technology (2018)

 Publications: